kbalmer/todo/README.md

-# tictactoe
+# classic to-do list

-* This repo is my first venture into the world of JavaScript with a few uses of jQuery along the way.

-* This version of tic-tact-toe features a reset button, the board is disabled upon a draw/deadlock and the winner is announced when a winner... wins.

-* The aim of this project was to learn how JavaScript, HTML and CSS interact while also learning the syntax, restrictions and possibilities of JavaScript.
+* The aim of this project was to gain more experience in JavaScript, jQuery, HTML and CSS.

-* The end goal of learning JavaScript is to eventually dip my toes into TypeScript.
-I thought I'd learn JavaScript as a stepping stone towards that.
+* During the process of developing the new table of tasks, ajax requests were implemented as well as HTML templating.

+* I've found these are useful and powerful tools for generating HTML on the webpage while maintaining a smoother user experience.